peterdobbs77/daily-coding/staircase/README.md

 ## My Thoughts
 * Consider this problem like a classic tree-traversal problem
 * The tree is constructed by the idea that each branch is subtracting some amount from its base.
-For visual purposes:
+As a visual aid, see the below dummy tree
 >                      N
 >                 /    |    \
 >          (N-X_1)  (N-X_2)  (N-X_m)